art-framework/core/docs/dev-setup.md

-You only need to depend on the `io.art-framework.core:api` dependency using the [jitpack repository](https://jitpack.io/).
+You only need to depend on the `io.art-framework:art-framework` dependency using the [jitpack repository](https://jitpack.io/).

 Take a look at the [developer quickstart guide](/developer) to get started with the `art-framework`.